-Do these donations mean that the Congregation has $10 million to spend?
+Do these bequests mean that the Congregation has $10 million to spend?

-No. Both of these bequests are held in trust by the Kalamazoo Foundation.
-The interest income to the Congregation will only be a small percentage of the total contribution.
+No. Both of these bequests are held in trust by the Kalamazoo Community Foundation.
+The interest income will only be a small percentage of the total bequest.

 Why did Mr. Schensul and Mr. Colef donate these funds to the Congregation of Moses?

 Irving Schensul and Gene Colef were lifelong members of the Congregation of Moses and, in additon to contributing their time and talents, were participants in the Congregations' Etz Chaim "Funds for the Future" program through which these bequests were made.